Tropini-lab/PUPpy/README.md

 ## Dependencies

-You can also set up the conda environment to run PUPpy using the YAML definition found in this repository:
+You can set up the conda environment to run PUPpy using the YAML definition found in this repository:

 ```sh
 # Clone PUPpy GitHub directory